SingularityIndonesia/AndroidCodebase/README.md

 - Builder Pattern and Strategy Pattern (every body loves them).
 - We are targeting MVI and state automation with minimum lines of codes.
 You can still using MVVM and it's hightly recomended to combine it with MVI to get the maximum benefit.

+# The Thinking Framework
+- Everything have pattern
+- Pattern can have ``private implementation`` such abstraction but the abstraction shall not be declare as public.
+  This idea is to stop people for making unecessary layers and make things more complex.
+- Every pattern should have builder function.
+So instead of using Pattern + Implemented class, we recommend to do Pattern + builder function.
+- State should be automated.
+This idea is to get rid of side effects.
+- Use State Automation Pattern.
+By automating the state, you will be free of side effect, and by using same pattern you will reduce code Diversity.
+- Note : This is not rule, rather a thinking framework; Pattern + Builder, No Abstraction, State Automation, everthing Lazy, Builder Pattern and Strategy Pattern.

 # Implementation
 ```groovy
 allprojects {